Touring All-Season Tire Road Test - November 2025 - Test 7 - Winter 2026 Update

 Introduction

-In the world of passenger tires, touring represents categories built around comfort, quietude, and dependability over time.
-Designed for drivers who prioritize a smooth ride, predictable handling, and long tread life over aggressive performance, they're the go-to choice for sedans, crossovers, and family vehicles.
-Regardless of whether they're being used for commuting, road-tripping, or finding a fun new spot to relax on the weekend, these are the tires of the everyday drive.
+In the world of passenger car tires, touring all season represents categories built around comfort, quietude, and dependability over time.
+Designed for drivers who prioritize a smooth ride, predictable handling, and long tread life over aggressive performance; they're the go-to choice for sedans, crossovers, and family vehicles.
+Regardless of whether they're being used for commuting, road-tripping, or finding a fun new spot to relax on the weekend, these are the tires of the every day drive.

-There are a lot of tires that fall into the general touring all-season umbrella, and differentiating between them isn't easy even if you're deep in the weeds as an expert on tires.
-We're looking at two of those categories in this test: Standard Touring All-Season (STAS) tires and Grand Touring All-Season (GTAS) tires in size 215/55R17.
+There are a lot of tires that fall into the general touring all-season tire umbrella, and differentiating between them isn't easy even if you're deep in the weeds as an expert on tires.
+We're looking at two of those categories in this test: Standard Touring All-Season (STAS) tires and Grand Touring All-Season (GTAS) tires in size 215/55R17 that we mounted on our Toyota Camry test vehicle to cover the broader commuter-style sedan segment.
 In broad terms, STAS prioritize longevity, value, and comfort for everyday driving, while GTAS tires tend to favor a general "mix" of everything: designed to do everything well without specializing too much in any one direction.

-We'll introduce each tire, break down our experiences with them on the road, then discuss their traction and subjective behavior on both a wet and dry track to understand how these tires act when pushed to their limits, mimicking the kind of high-speed emergency maneuvers you might need to deal with in a sudden crisis.
+We'll introduce each, break down our experiences with them on our real-world road ride, then discuss their traction and subjective behavior on both a wet and dry track to understand how these tires act when pushed to their limits, mimicking the kind of high-speed emergency maneuvers you might need to deal with in a sudden crisis.
+We also updated this test in winter 2026 with our ice and snow testing impressions and performance data to determine how these tires handle some of the harshest weather conditions.

-In addition to the limit-pushing data and experience we gather from running laps, this test will reference our "Emergency Lane Change" (ELC) maneuver we test each all-season tire with.
-On the dry track surface, from a target speed of 45 miles per hour, our drivers will pass through 3 sets of cones to illustrate how the tires handle the kind of sudden, reactive swerves a person actually makes in an emergency situation.
-The 1st set indicates the point a person would react to an obstacle (such as a stopped car or pedestrian) leaving the "lane."
-The 2nd set is the target placement to avoid the obstacle, indicating the lane change has succeeded.
-The 3rd set of cones represents the successful target for returning to the "lane."
+Alongside the limit-pushing data and experience we gather from running laps, this test will reference our "Emergency Lane Change" (ELC) maneuver.
+On the dry track surface, from a target speed of 45 miles per hour, our drivers will pass through three sets of cones to illustrate how the tires handle the kind of sudden, reactive swerves a person actually makes in an emergency situation.
+The first set indicates the point a person would react to an obstacle (such as a stopped car or pedestrian) leaving the "lane."
+The second set is the target placement to avoid the obstacle, indicating the lane change has succeeded.
+The third set of cones represents the successful target for returning to the "lane."
 Afterward, we complete a dry lap to get a feel for their behavior, similar to our wet driving, without a timed component.

 Test Summary

 Ready to find your next set of all-season touring tires?
-With over 10,000 Recommended Installer tire shops in our network, Tire Rack has what you need to get you rolling.
-And don't miss our Black Friday and Cyber Monday tire deals!
+With over 10,000 Recommended Installer tire shops in our network, Tire Rack has what you need to find a deal and get rolling.

 Other Tire Tests